TonypantsYT/BeatzPlayer/README.md

 ## Beatz install guide

->Note there is no installer available currently.
+>NOTE: there is no installer available currently.
 Please follow the following instuctions to use it::;dsabfidhbg

 1: Download and extract all the files.
 2: Navigate to Beatz > Beatz > bin > Debug > Beatz.exe